MarkWinkler/MarkWinkler.github.io/README.md

 One of the ideas, I have tested was highlighting each section in separate colours.
 This could have looked nice, but I have had issues with trying to get section background to go full width because of restrictions (navbar, set page width etc).

-There was a workaround, that I came up with, which required a lot of excess html tags and was not necessarily good practice.
+There was a workaround, that I came up with, which required a lot of excess html tags and was not necessarily good practice (lot of divs, positionings and wrapping of sections).
 I have now realised, that this could have been the perfect opportunity to make use of GitHub branching again, but unfortunately, I did not think of it at the time.

+### Animation testing
 The animations were tested on a variety of devices and browsers.
 Initially, I have implemented them with animation delays.
 The idea was to allow each animated element to fade in incrementally.
 The issue was that for this to work without elements appearing, dissappearing and appearing again, I had to set the opacity of the element to 0 and let the animation make it appear with `animation fill mode: forwards;`.